 Here’s an easy way to think of how to interact with them: When you visit the dentist, would you sit in the dental chair then tell them how to do their work?
 Of course not.

-It’s the same with contingent workers: You never control when, where, or how the work is done.
-You simply tell them what you need done (e.g., create a mobile app with specific functionality), then step aside and wait for the deliverables.
-This means no training and no supervision.
+The same goes for contingent workers: You can’t control when, where, or how they complete their tasks.
+You just explain what you need (like building a mobile app with certain features), then step back and wait for the results.
+This means there’s no training and no oversight.

 For U.S. workers, the quick-glance chart below shows the general differences between an independent contractor and an employee.